MikroElektronika/mikrosdk_click_v2/clicks/thermo2/details.md

 ### Application Task

-> Reads and displays the temperature measured by the click board on the USB UART approximately every 800ms as this matches the required conversion time for 12-bit temperature resolution.
+> Reads and displays the temperature measured by the Click board on the USB UART approximately every 800ms as this matches the required conversion time for 12-bit temperature resolution.

 ```c